AnuragGupta806/Persevarance-Hack36/README.md

 In this project, we were able to work upon the login and Authentication system and also Live Chatting feature that uses Web Sockets and Asynchronous Request to send messages between students and teachers.

-We also tried to implement assignment creation and submission but were stuck on sime bugs.
+We also tried to implement assignment creation and submission but were stuck on some bugs.

+We also planned to add other useful features like OCR for assignment to change handwritten into word format.

 # Technology Stack